mblydenburgh/graphql-kotlin-mongo/README.md

 This project is a small demo that introduces how to write a GraphQL service using Kotlin, Spring Boot, and MongoDB.

+Based off of [this project](https://blog.pusher.com/writing-graphql-service-using-kotlin-spring-boot/) (credit to Graham Cox).
+The original project used a local, hardcoded data layer.
+I wanted to expand on this to incorporate an actual database layer.

 ### Getting Started
 - To get started, you can scaffold a project using SpringInitializr by starting a new Maven project and selecting the "Web" and "MongoDB" dependencies.
 You may have to upgrade your